-- the existing program has expired and there is no guarantee it will be renewed - past infrastructure projects have ٠ extended only to new/upgraded industry roads and pipelines (including associated installations and facilities) - industry must apply to the program which is generally over subscribed.
+- the existing program has expired and there is no guarantee it will be - past infrastructure projects have extended only to new/upgraded industry roads and pipelines (including associated installations and facilities) - industry must apply to the program which is generally over subscribed.

 engaged on this topic is to encourage any new IRCP to consider partnership between MoTI and Industry when producers need to upgrade or build roads near existing public roads.
-The North Montney has roads, Pink Mountain, Cypress) that are not currently strong enough to sustain • new drilling and development programs.
+The North Montney has point out various energy and forestry numerous public roads (e.g. the 3 Cache roads, Pink Mountain, Cypress) that are not currently strong enough to sustain • new drilling and development programs.

 In those circumstances, industry may be able to partner with MoTI, potentially using IRCP to offset costs.
-This will result in a lasting legacy of a high grade public • road that benefit all residents and road users while reducing the overall • for upgrade and hard surfacing:
+This will result in a lasting legacy of a high grade public • road that benefit all residents and road while reducing the overall • for upgrade and hard surfacing: